 To help identify some of the many financial resources to help promote diversity in the Yale School of Management student body, the school has compiled a list of scholarship resources from organizations outside the university that are available to students.
 In addition, through our partnership with The Consortium for Graduate Study in Management, select students are eligible for merit-based fellowships equivalent to the cost of tuition and required fees.

-Yale SOM also offers a wide range of merit scholarships, a number of which are designated for individuals with specific backgrounds or professional aspirations.
-Recent additions to our merit scholarship offerings include funds reserved for alumni of Teach for America, and opportunities for active-duty military officers to attend Yale SOM at significantly reduced tuition.
+Yale SOM offers a wide range of merit scholarships, a number of which are designated for individuals with specific backgrounds or professional aspirations.
+Recent additions to our merit scholarship offerings include funds reserved for alumni of Teach for America, and participation in the yellow ribbon program for active-duty military officers to attend Yale SOM at significantly reduced tuition.

 The Yale School of Management actively seeks to engage with organizations committed to diversity in MBA education.

 |Connecticut Alliance for Business Opportunities (CABO)|

 The School’s Admissions Office sponsors or participates in a number of MBA admissions events throughout the year.
 View the complete calendar of Yale SOM Admissions Events.

 Explore Diversity Days provide prospective students with an opportunity to experience the diversity and excellence of the Yale School of Management first-hand.
 From special presentations, interacting with alumni and faculty, to one-on-one interactions with Yale MBA students, Explore Diversity is our chance to introduce you to our supportive community and to demonstrate our commitment to our mission of educating leaders for business and society.